OlgaChernytska/Catcher-Reinforcement-Learning/README.md

 This algorithm learns values for every possible state-action pair.
 All the values are stored in so called q-table, which has size of (number of discrete states) x (number of action).
 When playing, agent chooses actions based on q-table: action, that has the highest value among all the actions for the state is selected.

 Algorithm:
-1) Discretize states
+1) Discretize states.
-2) Initialize Q-table contain zeros
+2) Initialize Q-table contain zeros.
 3) Loop until convergence:

-3.1) observe current state, select action, receive reward, observe next state;

-3.2) Update q-table using Bellman equation
+3.1) observe current state, select action, receive reward, observe next state; 3.2) Update q-table using Bellman equation:

 Q(s,a) := Q(s,a) + alpha * [r + gamma max_{a'} Q(s',a') - Q(s,a)]

 Agent is encouraged to explore by introducing epsilon value - share of random actions.
 Epsilon decreases with episodes played.

 Q-Learning is powerful and easy to implement.
-However, with the increase in dimensionality of vector that represents state, number of discrete states increases rapidly and q-table becomes hard to learn.
+However, with the increase in dimensionality of state vector , number of discrete states increases rapidly and q-table becomes hard to learn.
 Additionally, there is no generalization - agent does not know what to do in the states he never observed and cannot infer action from observed other states.

 - Cross-Entropy Method

 This method can be used for continuous state vector and there is no need in discretization.
 Goal is to find the best set of parameters - thetas, such that if agent uses the policy "If thetas.T * state > 0 , then Left, otherwise, Right" -- then he wins.
 Function F that evaluates the performance of the parameter vector is just number of timestamps survived - the more the better.

 Algorithm:
 1) Select batch size N and fraction of so called elite members - p.